 The MACsec-IP-361 is a plug-and-play solution for adding MACsec on the xMII side of an Ethernet subsystem.
-It is ideally positioned for designs where the MAC function is tightly integrated with the system-side, for example DMA-MAC Ethernet controllers or switch core IP with integrated MAC modules.
+It is ISO 26262 ASIL-B Ready certified and ideally positioned for designs where the MAC function is tightly integrated with the system-side, for example DMA-MAC Ethernet controllers or switch core IP with integrated MAC modules.

 With the MACsec-IP-361, silicon vendors can add line-rate MACsec function using the industry-standard interfaces and achieve seamless operation with an existing Ethernet controller subsystem.

 MACsec solution for integration between MAC and PCS side supporting 1GbE to 50GbE rates with optional TSN support (including IEEE803.2br).